Satoru Sayama: Return to wrestling and aftermath (1995–2016, 2026)

 In 2005, he founded a new promotion called Real Japan Pro-Wrestling and started to promote his old Super Tiger gimmick.
 However, with a career spanning over 30 years in addition to being actively involved in martial arts aside from wrestling, have taken its toll, with Sayama being fodder in singles matches for current stars aiming to become legends, such as Shinjiro Otani and Triple Crown Heavyweight Champion Minoru Suzuki (the title was not on the line in their match).

 He has also appeared in Tatsumi Fujinami's Dradition promotion, as well as Antonio Inoki's Inoki Genome Federation.
 Sayama is much heavier than he was in his younger days, and as a result, his style has changed; he focuses more on mat-based wrestling, though he still uses his trademark martial arts kicks.

 Still training young wrestlers, Sayama endorsed a second Super Tiger, played by seikendoka and mixed martial artist Yuji Sakuragi.
 In 2010, Sayama picked Ikuhisa Minowa as the fifth Tiger Mask, but has not wrestled under the mask since.

 At the March 20, 2015, Real Japan event, Sayama was defeated by All Japan wrestler Akebono following a splash from the former yokozuna.
 Afterwards, Sayama began experiencing chest pains, which forced him to pull out of subsequent matches.
 After multiple tests, it was determined that Sayama needed to undergo emergency heart surgery, which took place on May 22.
 Following the surgery, Sayama began suffering from angina, which forced him to pull out of Real Japan's 10th anniversary event on June 11.
 On June 5, Sayama held a press conference, stating that he was not thinking about retiring from professional wrestling despite his life being in danger prior to the catheter surgery.
 Sayama returned to the ring on June 23, 2016, battling Minowaman to a draw, but has not been back since then.

+On July 7, 2026, Sayama made a rare appearance as part of the fourth Tiger Mask and protoge, Yoshihiro Yamazaki's retirement ceremony.